The farthest thunder that I heard

 Its explanation found!

-We are busy working to bring Emily Dickinson's "The farthest thunder that I heard" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "The farthest thunder that I heard" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The farthest thunder that I heard" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.